 Talks for the 29th Annual South Pacific Star Party 18-21 May 2023

 The 29th Annual South Pacific Star Party is being held on 18-21 May 2023.
-We have a great line-up of guest speakers.
+We have a great line-up of guest speakers and workshops.
 Click on the name below to see titles, abstracts and biographies.

 Geraint F. Lewis from the University of Sydney will present a talk titled "The Cosmic Revolutionary’s Handbook".

 Abstract: Astronomers tell us that we live in a weird universe, a universe born in a Big Bang and dominated by dark matter and dark energy that we cannot see.
 Why accept such a weird cosmos?
 In this talk, I’ll pull back the curtain on modern cosmology, and discuss the observations and interpretations that have guided astronomers over the last century.
 Along the way, we’ll take a look at the “also-rans”, the ideas that still lurk in dark corners of the internet, but were slayed by science many years ago.